 What is the punishment range for assault bodily injury?

-Assault Bodily Injury is a Class A Misdemeanor punishable by up to 1 year in jail and up to a $4,000 fine.
+Assault Bodily Injury is a Class A Misdemeanor punishable by up to one year in jail and up to a $4,000 fine.
 This punishment range can be enhanced depending upon your prior convictions.
 Depending on your criminal history, you may be eligible for probation.
 There are two types of probation: Straight Probation and Deferred Adjudication Probation.
 While these types of probations generally have the same conditions, they do not have the same consequences or exposure to jail time.
-You will need the best Fort Worth Criminal Attorneys to challenge any enhanced penalties, negotiate the best resolution and, when all else fails, fight your case in a jury trial.
+You will need the best Fort Worth criminal attorneys to challenge any enhanced penalties, negotiate the best resolution and, when all else fails, fight your case in a jury trial.

-Our team of Fort Worth Criminal Attorneys
+Our Team of Fort Worth Criminal Attorneys

 We understand that clients who hire us are coming to us with the biggest problems in their lives.
 We treat their problems with the care and attention it deserves.
 We seek out the best outcomes by over-preparing, finding weaknesses in the State’s case, through careful negotiations and, when necessary, trial.